 Yes, there are a few downsides to these giant people-movers.
 First, they aren’t always fun to drive as some feel clunky.
 Second, they can be difficult to park and maneuver.
 That’s why we’ve put together a list for you of the top 10 best 7 seater SUVs.
 Now you’ll know which ones are worth spreading out in; whether you are traveling alone or with 6 other passengers.

-You have a choice between a four-cylinder or V6 engine.
+You have a choice between a four-cylinder or V6 engine, both with a smooth automatic transmission.
 On top of that, the Highlander has some incredibly upscale interior.
-Keep in mind that the upper trims are going to replace the second-row bench with captain’s chairs, taking this back to a 7 seater SUV.
+Keep in mind that the upper trims are going to replace the second-row bench with captain’s chairs, taking this back to a seven seater SUV.

 There are also numerous safety features packed in Toyota’s Safety Sense bundle.
 Some of these include pedestrian detection, automatic emergency braking, and lane departure warning.
 You’ll also find an infotainment system with a 6.1-inch touchscreen as standard with the Highlander.